 Get in the Game

-But a good coach wouldn’t send players into a game without discussing plays and drilling practices for weeks and months beforehand.
+But a good coach wouldn’t send players into a game without the game plan, discussing plays and drilling practices for weeks and months beforehand.
 And the same should be true for employers and their employees when it comes to safety.
-Employers cannot expect employees to pick up enough about safety from a manual or a single workshop.
-Employees need thorough guidance, training, and knowledge from someone with safety experience to develop real safety muscle memory and instincts.
+Employers cannot expect employees to pick up enough about safety from a manual or a single training or workshop.
+Employees need regular and thorough guidance, training, and knowledge from someone with safety experience to develop real safety “muscle memory” and instincts.

 Think of It Like This